ivkrupskij/vibeasy-app-pages/FAQ.md

 ### Where can I download VIBEASY?
 - **iOS**: Available on the Apple App Store
-- **Android**: Available on Google Play Store

 ### What are the app requirements?
 - **iOS**: Requires iOS 12.0 or later
-- **Android**: Requires Android 6.0 or later
 - **Storage**: Approximately 50MB of free space
 - **Permissions**: Vibration access

 ### Is VIBEASY available in my country?
-VIBEASY is available in most countries where the App Store and Google Play Store operate.
+VIBEASY is available in most countries where the App Store.
 Check your local app store for availability.

 ---